googleinterns/step189-2020/README.md

 As with any design project, the timeline would also benefit hugely from user feedback.
 A specific concern that would be worth exploring is whether or not the zoom functionality is intuitive to users when looking at the timeline; if not, it may be beneficial to add in manual zoom buttons.

 ## Bar chart

-The bar chart is a visulization element that helps with the second major question when the number of pushes is not very large.
-It features a boxplot that allows user to compare the current push to the previous ones.
-It shows a default number of most recent pushes when the user enters the page.
+### Demo

 ![Bar Chart](/images/barchart.gif?raw=true "GIF of Bar Chart")

+### Description

+The bar chart is a visualization element that helps with the second major question when the number of pushes is not very large.
+It displays the pushes in chronological order, because the pushes happened most recently is probably more important to the user.
+The _y_ axis of the bar chart is the duration of a single push, with the most common time unit of the pushes.
+The bar chart consists of a focus bar chart, a compressed bar chart with a selector, and a boxplot.
+It shows a default number of pushes when the user opens the page.

-The bar chart includes several interactive features: a selector to slide and select any portion to display, a drop down menu to switch between all pushes and completed pushes, and a tooltip that shows push information when the user hovers on a bar or the empty area above it.
+There are several interactive features integrated in the barchart.
+The user can use the selector to slide among the bars and select any portion to display.
+The drop down menu lets the user to switch between all pushes and completed pushes.
+When the user hovers on a bar or the empty area above it, the bar will be highlighted and a tooltip with the push's pushID, end state, and start time will appear on top of the bar, as well as a tag with the duration of the push.

 ### Featured box plot

 The bar chart also features a box plot that allows the user to compare the current push duration to the previous pushes and helps the user predict the completion time of an ongoing push.
-The box plot has five labels that show the minimum, first quantile(25%), median, third quantile(75%), and maximum duration of the pushes appeared in the bar chart.
+The box plot contains five labels that show the minimum, first quantile(25%), median, third quantile(75%), and maximum duration of the pushes appeared in the focus bar chart.
+When the selector updates the focus bar chart or the selection of the drop down menu changes, the box plot will be updated with new input data.
+When user hovers over the bar chart, the corresponding data point in the box plot will be highlighted.
+The points in the boxplot will switch to a smaller radius to show the distribution better when there are too many data points.

+### Future Development

+Given the time limitation we have, there are a few possible improvements we could make with the bar chart.
+The labels on the _x_ axis are hard to see when the bars are clustered together.
+They would benefit from a reformat by eliminating the common year, month and date.
+An improvement to the box plot is to tie the points to a fixed position, so the user will not be distracted by the animation of distributing the points every update.
+The other improvement we could make is with the selector by changing its color and border to make it stand out more.

 ## CDF chart